fazo96/ipfs-boards/README.md

   - what if the datacenter is flooded and data is lost?

 - Closed Down, limited in possibilities
-  - What if I want to write a custom client and there is no API?
-  - What if I want to change the user interface?
-  - What if I want to use it in a LAN with no Internet access?
-  - What if I want a name that someone else already has?
-  - What if I want to move my data to another service/subreddit/forum ?
-  - What if I want more control (think a private forum), or less control (think 4chan) ?
-  - What if I want <feature> ?

 This project was conceived to solve that.
 With the help of modern web technologies, the IPFS and IPNS protocols and some optional cache servers, we can solve these problems and create a true universal platform which can act as: